copperwater/xNetHack/doc/xnh-changelog-7.0.md

 - Cursed wands explode more often, 1/30 of the time instead of 1/100.
 - Croesus can move monsters out of his way (the same as the Riders).
 - The base price of magic markers is boosted to 200.
+- Randomly generated paper bags may contain a potion of booze.

 ### Interface changes